IonutParau/glue_lang/DOCS.md

 The above behavior can also be exploited to get information about a function's context.
 For example, it can be used to get a value of one of its locals by setting a global to it.
 This is a fun little side-effect of `disassemble-ast-code`.

+## str-split

+Takes a string and a seperator.
+If the seperator is a RegEx, it splits it into matches.
+If the seperator is something else, it stringifies it and then splits it by that.

+Returns a list of the split parts.